Chris-Barnard/nextjs-blog/posts/monte-carlo.md

 ![Sample of Peter Skilled Traders](/assets/blog/monte-carlo/sample-runs-peter.png)

 When you look at the distribution of equity curves, the worst year is still a pretty solid performance by most people's book.
-They all look like a line that trends up an to the right.
+They all look like a line that trends up and to the right.

+# Final Conclusions

+#### My Stats vs Peter's
+ - **Win Percentage**: 19.78% vs 50.4%
+ - **Profit Factor**: 1.187 vs 4.0

+The *Profit Factor* is such a good measure of skill because it is a measure of **return** / **risk**.
+As we saw, the expected returns can be boosted without increasing our skill by increasing the amount we risk each trade, but this comes with significant risk of drawdown.
+The *Profit Factor* doesn't allow that embedded risk to hide.

+In my case, the low *Win Percentage* contributes to some of my struggles on raising my *Profit Factor*.
+Each winning trade is having to offset 4 losing trades on average, and while I have been diligent on keeping the losses small, they still add up, and greatly increase the risk of having losing years.